-Emigration song - The Irish World
+Emigration song

 “England’s only across the water, it’s not much difference, but there’s a lot of difference in terms of being away from your family.

-“It’s like that song, working on England’s motorways back in the day.
+“It’s like that song, England’s Motorway back in the day.

 “I see all my friends heading off to Australia, America and different things.